tkonopka/umap/README.md

 ## Implementation notes

-The implementation in this package follows closely the original python code, but any bugs or errors should be regarded as arising solely from this implementation, not from the original.
+The implementation of the UMAP algorithm in this package follows closely the original python code.
+Any bugs or errors should be regarded as arising solely from this implementation, not from the original.

+This package includes implementations for auxiliary algorithms, including approximate searches for nearest neighbors and manipulation of sparse matrices.
+Any bugs in those components may impact on the outcome of embedding.
+Such bugs should be regarded as

 ## Performance